reddr/LibScout/README.md

  * LibScout requires Java 1.8 or higher and can be build with Gradle.
  * Generate a runnable jar with the gradle wrapper <i>gradlew</i> (Linux/MacOS) or <i>gradlew.bat</i> (Windows), by invoking it with the <i>build</i> task, e.g. <i>./gradlew build</i><br>
    The <i>LibScout.jar</i> is output to the <i>build/libs</i> directory.
- * Most LibScout modules require an Android SDK (jar) to distinguish app code from framework code (via the -a switch).<br>
+ * Most LibScout modules require an Android SDK (jar) to distinguish app code from framework code (via the -a switch).
 Refer to <a href="https://developer.android.com/studio/">https://developer.android.com/studio/</a> for download instructions.
  * By default, LibScout logs to stdout.
 Use the -d switch to redirect output to files.
 The -m switch disables any text output.
 Depending on the operation mode (see below), LibScout's results can be written to disk in JSON format or JAVA serialization.
  * LibScout repo structure in a nutshell:<br>